 1.1.
-The purpose of the code of ethics is to define general principles and establish standards of professional conduct for psychotherapists/counselors/supervisors in their work, and to inform and protect those members of the public seeking services: children, young people, their families and, where applicable, others.
+The purpose of a Code of Ethics is to define general principles and to establish standards of professional conduct for therapists in their work and to inform and protect those members of the public who seek their services: children, young people, their families and, where applicable significant others.

-Each member organization of the European Association for Integrative Psychotherapy will include and elaborate the following principles in its Code of Ethics.
+Each member organization of the EIATSCYP and EAIP will include and elaborate the following principles in its Code of Ethics.

 1.2.
-All psychotherapists/counselors/supervisors are expected to approach their own business with the goal of alleviating suffering and promoting their clients.
-Psychotherapists/counselors/supervisors should strive to use their abilities and skills for the greatest benefit of clients without prejudice and discrimination *, as well as to recognize the values and dignity of every human being.
+All therapists are expected to approach their work with the aim of alleviating suffering and promoting the well-being of the children and young people with whom they are working.
+Psychotherapist should endeavour to use their abilities and skills to the best advantage for the child or young person, for the greatest benefit of clients, without prejudice and discrimination *, as well as to recognize the values and dignity of every human being.

 1.3. * Discrimination shall be any exclusion, restriction or privilege based on real or perceived grounds against any person or group of persons on the basis of their race, color, language, religion, ethnicity, disability, age, national or social origin, affiliation with a national minority, political or other beliefs, wealth, education, social status and gender, sexual orientation, gender identity, sexual characteristics, as well as any other circumstance that has the purpose or consequence of denying or threatening any person , enjoyment or enjoyment on an equal basis, rights and freedoms in all areas of life.
 (Anti-Discrimination Law, Bosnia and Herzegovina)